 • Spanish: Pongo un libro en la mesa

-• Portuguese: Coloco um livro na mesa
+• Brazilian Portuguese: Coloco um livro na mesa

 • Italian: Metto un libro sul tavolo